Expunging or Sealing Adult Criminal Records in Washington

 • a disqualifying domestic violence offense.

 Felony conviction.
-In limited circumstances, you may ask a court to vacate your felony conviction after you have successfully completed the terms of your sentence.
-Your conviction will not be vacated if:
+In limited circumstances, you can ask a court to vacate your felony conviction after you've successfully completed your sentence.

 • criminal charges are pending against you

-• you have been convicted of a new crime since completing your sentence
+• you've been convicted of a new crime since completing your sentence

 • your conviction was for a violent offense or a crime against persons